reachme1212/kickstarter-analysis/README.md

 **Outcomes based on launch date:**

 1.Fund raising campaigns for parent category “theaters” did well when it’s launched during the month of May from the year 2009 to 2017.
-Out of total theater based fundraising campaigns in the data given 1369, there were 839 successful campaigns, 61% of campaigns became successful in the category theaters and it’s important to note that out of these 839, 166 successful events happened in the month of May (2009 to 2017), that shows 13.2% of all successful events came from the month of May.
-June and July were relatively successful with percentage of 11.9% and 10.4%
+Out of total theater based fundraising campaigns in the data given 1369, there were 839 successful campaigns, 61% of campaigns became successful in the category theaters and it’s important to note that out of these 839, 111 successful events happened in the month of May (2009 to 2017), that shows 13.2% of all successful events came from the month of May.
+June and July were relatively successful with percentage of 11.9% and 10.4%, From the data given its easy to see May is a good month to launch.

-2.The campaigns that started in the month of dec has the lowest success rate of 8.9% (75/839), out of all successful campaigns launched during 2009 to 2017 it’s safe to say that to successfully reach the goal of raising $10000, we need to launch the campaign in may not in dec.
+2.The campaigns that started in the month of dec has the lowest success rate, total event for the month of dec is 75 out of which 37 succeeded , 35 failed and 3 cancelled, month of december contibuted 4.41% to overall successful events , Its safe to say we need to launch the campaign in may not in dec.

 ![outcomes vs launch date chart](Kickstarter_images/Theater_outcome_vs_launch.PNG)

 **Outcomes based on Goals:**

-1.There is correlation between higher fund-raising goals and lower success rate, Goals above $45000 to 49999 has a success rate of 0% and goals greater than 50000 has the success rate of 19.37%, we have a goal of 10000 USD, in the range of $10000 to 14999, the success rate is 47.73%.
+1.From the table below its easy to see the fund raising events that had a goal of under 10000 USD have better success rates, because the goals between 5000 to 9999 has a success rate of 53.21% Lousie should think of reducing the goal to fit this range.

-2.Top 3 success rates are for goals between 1000 to 10000 USD, 68.44%,66.61%, & 53.21%, Its safe conclusion to say we have a better chance of being a successful campaign if we lower our fund-raising goal of $10000, to fit into the range of 5000 to 9999 USD.
+2.Top 3 success rates are for goals between 1000 to 10000 USD, and goals over 10000 to 14999 USD at 47.73% all other goals have lower success rate.
+Its safe conclusion to say we have a better chance of being a successful campaign if we lower our fund-raising goal of $10000, to fit into the range of 5000 to 9999 USD or 1000 to 4999 whaterever is feasible.

 ![outcomes vs goal chart](Kickstarter_images/outcomes_vs_goal.PNG)